ArchieMacdonald/Python-For-Finance-and-Algorithmic-Trading/README.md

 # Portfolio Optimisation & Risk Analysis

-This project implements a **portfolio optimisation framework** using Python, applied to real stock data (specifically stocks held in my personal portfolio: Apple, IBM, ARM, Rolls-Royce) between 2023–2024.
+This project implements a **portfolio optimisation framework** using Python, applied to real stock data (specifically stocks held in my personal portfolio: Apple, IBM, ARM, Rolls-Royce between 2023–2024).
 It explores how risk and return interact in investment portfolios.

 ## Key Features